-Stonehill Service Corps - Brockton is a post-graduate service experience in which Stonehill alums live in Brockton, MA and volunteer full-time in the community.
+Stonehill Service Corps - Brockton is a post-graduate service experience in which graduates live in Brockton, MA and serve full-time in the community.

 The service term is August through June.